carpentries/instructor-training/_episodes/01-introduction.md

 - "How can we describe teaching and learning how to teach?"
 objectives:
 - "Describe the ways that learning to teach is comparable to a performing art."
+keypoints:
+- "This is a master class in teaching."
+- "Aims to strengthen participants' teaching skills."
+- "And to connect them with each other."
 ---
 Many metaphors can be used to describe teaching and learning: filling up a container, lighting a fire, growing a seed, and more.
 Our